lanl/sa_for_dfns/README.md

 # Code for Experiment in Publication “Sensitivity Analysis in the Presence of Intrinsic Stochasticity for Discrete Fracture Network Simulations”

 All code used to perform the experiment in the cited publication.
 For questions, issues, or clarifications please reach out to Murph: <murph@lanl.gov>.

+This repository is organized according to the different directories needed to perform the experiment in the paper.
+These directories are:

+* dfnworks_drivers: code to perform the DFN simulations to create the data used in the experiment;

+* sequential_design_10th_percentile: code to perform the Sequential Design described in the paper;

+* test_data: code mostly identical to the code in dfnworks_drivers.
+Used to created a separate testing data set for validation of the methods;

+* eda: scripts to create data visualizations on the data created in dfnworks_drivers, sequential_design_10th_percentile, and test_data;

+* gp_analysis: code to analyze the Gaussian Process (GP) fit during the Sequential Design in sequential_design_10th_percentile;

+* sobol_indices: code to estimate Sobol’ Indices using the GP fit during the Sequential Design in sequential_design_10th_percentile.

 ## Software Required
 To create underground particle transport simulation data, one will need access to the dfnWorks simulation suite, available for download [here](https://dfnworks.lanl.gov/).